Thomson Reuters Foundation Reporting Workshops on Illicit Finance in Africa 2019 for African Journalists – Cape Town, South Africa

 Value of Award:

-- If selected, you will take part in one intensive workshops (5 days) covering illicit finance, reporting on companies, accounts and budgets, and investigative techniques.
-Workshops will take place in Kampala or Dakar (TBC).
+- If selected, you will take part in one intensive workshop (5 days) covering illicit finance, reporting on companies, accounts and budgets, and investigative techniques.
+The Workshop will take place in Cape Town, South Africa.

 Successful applicants will receive a full bursary that will cover air travel expenses (economy class), accommodation, local transfers and meals.
 Please note that you need to check visa requirements and ensure you have the necessary documentation required.
 The cost of your visa and any other related costs will be the responsibility of the participant.